What is the Nurse Aide program?

-Upon completion of the program, the Certified Nurse Aide student will have completed an entry-level nursing assistants training to achieve a level of knowledge, skills, and abilities essential to provide basic care to residents in long-term care facilities.
+Upon completion of the program, the Certified Nurse Aide student will have completed entry-level nursing assistants training to achieve a level of knowledge, skills, and abilities essential to provide basic care to residents in long-term care facilities.

 Upon completion of this program, students qualify to be placed on the Texas Nurse Aide Registry.

 Criminal background check, application, and immunization records are required for admission to the program.

 Application submissions should be sent 3 months before the start of the new Cohort.

 Students will be notified of acceptance to the program approximately one month prior to the start of the Cohort.